jstello/SMS-finance/ai/application-structure.md

 *   The ability to manually add transactions via the new `ui/add_transaction` feature module (includes Amount, Provider, Date, Type, Category fields).
 *   Functionality to delete incorrectly parsed transactions from the category detail view.
 *   Refactored repositories to break a dependency cycle: removed direct dependency of `CategoryRepositoryImpl` on `TransactionRepository`.
 Methods requiring both repositories (like calculating spending by category) are moved into dedicated Use Cases (e.g., `GetSpendingByCategoryUseCase`).
+*   Added a Developer Settings screen (`ui/settings`) with a button to clear user transactions and resync data.

 Key structural improvements made previously:
 *   SMS-related code (`SmsReceiver`, `SmsPermissionActivity`) moved into appropriate `data` and `ui` layers (`data/sms`, `ui/sms`).